 The lead system works by averaging the angular rate of traverse (horizontal aim movement) and elevation (vertical aim movement) from the previous 1.5 seconds.
 In GHPC, this is automatically applied when you use the laser rangefinder.
 The FCS calculates how far a target at the currently registered range would travel if the gun is following it at the averaged angular rate, and it shifts the reticle (and the gun's aim point) to be "ahead" of the target by the correct amount.
 Thus, if you hold a steady track directly on a target for 1.5 seconds and then lase it, you will have the correct firing solution, and firing immediately should result in a hit.
 (Note: the technique of firing immediately after lasing to reduce error is sometimes called "lase and blaze".)
 The reticle will remain in its new position until the system receives new instructions to move it again.

 Unfortunately, this lead system has a significant flaw: if you move the turret immediately before lasing a stationary target, the FCS will interpret this as if you were tracking a moving target.
 It will then induce lead and shift the reticle and aim point, resulting in a miss if you fire without correcting it.
-There are two ways to correct this issue: (1) place the reticle on target and wait at least 1.5 seconds before lasing a stationary target, or (2) use the "dump lead" command, accessed via the quick menu (default: Q) or the key shortcut (Ctrl + lase, default: Ctrl + E).
+There are two ways to correct this issue: (1) place the reticle on target and wait at least 1.5 seconds before lasing a stationary target, or (2) "dump lead" by quickly releasing the aiming controls.
+You can also dump lead with a dedicated command, accessed via the quick menu (default: Q) or the key shortcut (Ctrl + lase, default: Ctrl + E).

 Above: the aim shift resulting from a rapid rightward traverse onto a stationary target before lasing